-Deciphering the travel nursing pay structure can be complicated.
+Deciphering the travel nursing pay structure and tax rules can be complicated.
 Tax homes, tax-free stipends, hourly wages, bonuses, benefits, housing, and per diem reimbursement are all factors to consider when understanding your travel nursing pay and taxes.
-2021 has been a unique year for travel nurses and some pay packages were different from traditional travel nurse pay, further complicating the travel nurse tax topic.
+Plus, 2021 has been a unique year for travel nurses and some pay packages were different from traditional travel nurse pay, further complicating the travel nurse tax topic.

 Travel Nursing, Tax-Free Stipends, and Permanent Tax Homes